 ABOUT FRANCESCO

-Francesco Milioto continues to establish himself in the opera industry as an incredibly gifted "singer’s" conductor.
-His interpretation of each score is fueled by deep curiosity, and executed with a philosophy of collaboration.
+Francesco Milioto continues to establish himself as an incredibly gifted conductor whose interpretations are fueled by deep curiosity, and executed with a philosophy of collaboration.

 Maestro Milioto currently serves as Music Director of OPERA San Antonio, The Florentine Opera, and Holy City Arts and Lyric Opera in Charleston, SC.
-Mr. Milioto's most recent acclaimed performances, outside his home companies, include productions at the Lyric Opera of Chicago, The Atlanta Opera, Arizona Opera and Tulsa Opera.
-He is currently a member of the music staff at the world-renowned Lyric Opera of Chicago.
+Mr. Milioto's most recent acclaimed performances, outside his home companies, include productions at the Lyric Opera of Chicago, Kansas City Opera, as well as Ballet San Antonio.
+He is currently a member of the music staff at the world-renowned Lyric Opera of Chicago and will join the faculty of DePaul University as Music Director of its Symphony Orchestra.

 As a music director and guest conductor Mr. Milioto has thrived in Chicago and beyond.
 Over his many years in Chicago, he claimed the title of Music Director to the New Millennium Orchestra, the Skokie Valley Symphony Orchestra, the Highland Park Strings, Access Contemporary Music, and the Chicago Cultural Center Summer Opera.
 As a guest conductor, he has amassed several critically acclaimed productions with Chicago Opera Theater and has collaborated with many professional local orchestras.
 His work with the New Millennium Orchestra and Chicago Opera Theater were each named to the Chicago Sun-Times list of the “10 best performances of the year.”
 Mr. Milioto is particularly proud of his work with the New Millennium Orchestra of Chicago, which he co-founded in 2005.
 The NMO had an incredible range of repertoire, playing everything from classical music and opera to collaborations with jazz and hip-hop artists.
 His highly acclaimed work over ten seasons with both the Highland Park Strings and Skokie Valley Symphony Orchestra ranged from early music to contemporary works and often featured world-renowned soloists.
 As Artistic Director/Conductor of Access Contemporary Music, Mr. Milioto led the brilliantly vibrant ensemble Palomar which has been featured on the radio and in performances throughout the city and abroad.
 He has also conducted successful productions with The Atlanta Opera, Arizona Opera, Tulsa Opera, Opera Santa Barbara, Opera Southwest, Elgin Opera, and Opera on the James in Lynchburg Va.